 - Medical terminology

 Associate of Science in Dental Office Assisting

-At the associate degree level, there are academic programs available in dental assisting, as well as dental office management, which emphasize the business side of dental practice; business duties include managing an office or working in insurance.
-Associate degrees in dental assisting cover the same areas as the certificate: clinical skills, dental technology, office management and other areas where dental assistants are needed.
+At the associate degree level, there are academic programs available in dental assisting, as well as dental office management, which emphasizes the business side of dental practice; business duties include managing an office or working in insurance.
+Associate degrees in dental assisting cover the same areas as the certificate program: clinical skills, dental technology, office management and other areas where dental assistants are needed.
 They typically take two years, and may require students to already have a certificate in dental assisting.

 - Dental terminology

 - Chairside assisting

 The work of dental office receptionists includes filing forms, staffing the front desk and taking phone calls.
 According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the average hourly salary of dental assistants was $16.86 in May 2012.
 The BLS expects employment in dental assisting to grow 31% between 2010-2020, significantly faster than the 14% average for all careers.
 This increase may be due to the growing population of older individuals wishing to keep their original teeth longer, as well as dentists hiring additional dental assistants to perform more routine tasks.

 Related to Dental Office Reception

 - Recently Updated